 Fighting for the American Dream

-At the Law Offices of Jason W. Estavillo, we continue to fight against Wall Street and the Big Banks and for the rights of the homeowner.
+At the Estavillo Law Group, we continue to fight against Wall Street and the Big Banks and for the rights of the homeowner.
 We have seen first-hand what effects loosened regulations and risky loans have done to the future of America.

 If you or someone you know has been affected by the financial and housing crisis, we are happy to provide free legal consultation.
 Contact us or call 510-982-3001.
 We are open Monday-Friday from 9:00 am -5:30 pm.